mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    --------------------------------------------------------------------------------
    ```

-   Please note that running an 'insert into table' for the first time on the HDP cluster will take a longer period of time than normal (i.e. up to 5 minutes).
+   Please note that running an 'insert into table' for the first time on the HDP cluster may take a longer period of time than normal.
 Further jobs will complete at a much faster rate.

 ### Verify replication